gocd/gocd-database-migrator/README.md

 ## Usage

-1. Upgrade the GoCD Server to `GoCD v20.4.0`.
+1. [_Optional_] Upgrade the GoCD Server to `GoCD v20.4.0`.

+    `GoCD Database Migrator` tool has the ability to migrate the database from any version of GoCD (prior to `v20.4.0`) to `v20.5.0`.
+GoCD has done undergone serveral breaking changes every release, hence its recommended to upgrade your existing GoCD instance to `v20.4.0` and then perform data migration.

 2. Backup GoCD database and configurations using [One Click Backup](https://docs.gocd.org/current/advanced_usage/one_click_backup.html) feature of GoCD.